muireannspain/low_speed_AV/README.md

 This is a path following algorithm with visualization under ROS archetecture.

 ## Requirements
--Ubuntu
+- Ubuntu
--ROS melodic or kinetic
+- ROS melodic or kinetic
--Julia 0.4v
+- Julia 0.4v
--python

-## Documentation
+- python

 ## How to use
 1. Clone this repo.